psychemedia/sin-eater-resources/amman-valley-chronicle-east-carmarthen-news.md

 The Amman Valley Chronicle and East Carmarthen News 23rd July 1914 p1

-Sin- Eating" in the Amman Valley.
+"Sin-Eating" in the Amman Valley.

 DOES ANYONE KNOW OF IT?